SaturnHEX9/Predator_Phylogenetic_Diversity/Ubuntu.md

 = Building on Ubuntu Linux =

-The documents in this project are built using the R computer language.
-These instructions describe how to do this on Ubuntu Linux 14.04 or 15.04.
+The output document in this project, predatordiversity.pdf, is built using the R computer language and numerous dependencies.
+These instructions describe how to build on Ubuntu Linux 14.04 or 15.04.

 First, make sure you have some build tools.
 Copy/paste each line to a terminal: